niqdev/devops/docs/kafka.md

 ![kafka-consumer](img/kafka-consumer.png)

 * Consumers work as part of a **consumer group**, which is one or more consumers that work together to consume a topic.
 The group assures that each partition is only consumed by one member.
 The mapping of a consumer to a partition is often called **ownership** of the partition by the consumer

+* When a new consumer is added to a group, or when a consumer shuts down or crashes leaving the group, it cause reassignment of partitions to other consumers.
+Moving partition ownership from one consumer to another is called a **rebalance** which provide high availability and scalability

+* Consumers maintain membership in a consumer group and ownership of the partitions assigned to them by sending **heartbeats** to a Kafka broker designated as the **group coordinator**

+* You can't have multiple consumers that belong to the same group in one thread and you can't have multiple threads safely use the same consumer

 ![kafka-consumer-group](img/kafka-consumer-group.png)